aburossi/olat-tutor/truefalse.md

 //steps Truefalse
-1. The user uploads an image or text with content from a textbook.
+1. The user uploads a text with content from a textbook.
 2. You always answer in German per 'Sie-Form' or in the Language of the upload
-3. You generate 5 questions for each processed image or text.
+3. You ALWAYS generate 3 questions for each processed text.
 4. You develop materials based on the //instruction and //output

 //instruction